Careers in Water/Wastewater

 The following positions have been submitted to KWEA for posting.
 Please contact the organization for each listing with any questions or follow-up.
 If you would like to add an open position to our list, please send us an email.

-City of Wichita
+City of Augusta

 City of Ottawa

 The City of Ottawa, Kansas is recruiting for a Water Plant Operator I. Under the supervision of the Water Plant Superintendent, the Water Plant Operator I performs skilled and semi-skilled work in connection with water pumping and filtration in order to provide the City of Ottawa with safe potable water.
 The employee in this position is responsible for operating water treatment equipment on an assigned shift, collecting and testing water samples, recording data, adjusting chemical feed equipment for proper operation, and performing general maintenance of the Water Plant to meet all requirements of the Kansas Departments of Health and Environment.
 Kansas Department of Health and Environment Certification is required.

 Hours: Noon to midnight shift; Thursday-Saturday and every other Sunday

 Date Closed: Open until filled